 This is a 1.5W single band CW transmitter, that uses a crystal or, depending on band, a ceramic resonator for frequency control.
 The band can be any one of those in the 20 - 80m group.
 The kit includes a 3.58 MHz ceramic resonator for 80m which can be pulled over several tens of KHz down from the nominal figure using the on board trimmer.
 For the higher bands you have to use a crystal which means that the trimmer will then only have a very limited tuning range.
 The single band version is shown below with a single crystal, however there is space for three 'crystals' which can all be in the same band if you wish, so that the single harmonic filter on the Isle PCB will serve for all three frequencies.
-If the extra crystals are in more than the single band, you need extra low pass filters which is explained in the Intermediate section.
-TR control of the aerial relay (assumed to be on the associated Yeo RX PCB) is semi-break in from the key and includes facilities for muting the RX.
-If wanted, the TX can be driven by an external frequency source such as the Mini Mixer kit instead of using 'crystal' control.
+If the extra crystals are in more than the single band, you need extra low pass filters - using the Dual LPF kit.
+TR control of the aerial relay (it has to be mounted elsewhere due to lack of PCB space) is semi-break in from the key and includes facilities for muting the RX.
+If wanted, the TX can be driven by an external frequency source such as either mixer kit instead of using 'crystal' control.
 The price for the single band version, including the 80m resonator, is 19 GBP; just add the extra crystals for 3 frequency operation.
 Standard QRP calling frequency crystals for 20, 30 and 40m are 3 GBP each.

-This is the matching phone transmitter for the above Yeo Mk 2 RX for those who want to get on the air quickly with DSB phone.
+This is the transmitter for those wanting to get on the air quickly with DSB phone!
 It is entirely compatible with other stations operating single sideband!
 It produces a peak output of 1.5W when used on a nominal 12v supply.
 It is normally for any single band in the 20 to 80m group.
 Frequency control is by the included ceramic resonator for 80m giving about 50 KHz coverage down from 3.69 KHz with the on-board trimmer; for the higher bands where ceramic resonators are impractical, you will have to use a crystal with a tuning range of just a few KHz - the prototype (with crystal) shown below is for 20m.
-Ceramic resonator or crystal control would be appropriate for a simple Yeo where its VFO is at reception frequency, but the Axe can alternatively be driven by an external LO signal derived from the Mini Mix kit when the Yeo VFO has been altered for that!
-This avoids the limitations of crystal control and gives you transceiver VFO control over the whole tuning range of the RX!
-A SA602 is used for the balanced modulator which then drives and AD8055 high speed op-amp.
+Ceramic resonator or crystal control would be appropriate for a simple RX where its VFO is at reception frequency, but the Axe can alternatively be driven by an external LO signal derived from a mixer kit!
+This avoids the limitations of 'crystal' control!
+A SA602 is used for the balanced modulator which then drives an AD8055 high speed op-amp.
 Because the gain through these stages vary with band, the single drive level preset has to be set for that band which means that the rig is limited to single band operation.
-The output stage is three BS170 MOSFETs operating in parallel - these are ideal for the LF bands and allows for the standing bias current required for linear operation!
-The standard Axe can also be used to drive the Linear amplifier for a nominal 10W DSB output.
-The output stage is followed by low pass harmonic filters and the control circuits include RX muting and control for the TR relay which would normally be mounted on the Yeo RX PCB.
-The Axe price is GBP 27; 7159 KHz and 14318 KHz crystals are available at GBP 3 each.
+The output stage has three BS170 MOSFETs operating in parallel - these are ideal for the LF bands where a standing bias current is needed linear operation!
+The standard Axe can also be used to drive an external liner amplifier.
+The output stage is followed by low pass harmonic filters and the control circuits include RX muting and control for the TR relay which has to be mounted elsewhere due to lack o0f PCB space.
+Axe price is GBP 27; 7159 KHz and 14318 KHz crystals are available at GBP 3 each.